 La Zurriola Beach

 When you’re in San Sebastian, you can’t miss out on a trip to La Zurriola beach.
-Whatever time of the year, there’s bound to be something going on.

 At 800 metres wide, it’s not the biggest beach in San Sebastian.
 But it does have a steeper profile as you enter the sea, meaning it loses less beach to the high tide, making it a popular spot in Donostia.